DomJWise/ooRexxDebugger/README.md

 ```

-In the Watch window the return value will be appended to the display line in square brackets so for a Point at (0,0) called 'origin' you would see:
+In a Watch window the return value will be appended to the display line in square brackets so for a Point at (0,0) called 'origin' you would see:

 origin = a Point [x=0,y=0]